St Philip's Marsh depot: Marsh Junction depot

 A four-road diesel depot was opened in 1959.
 Diesel locomotives were serviced at Bath Road depot after it was rebuilt a few years later but diesel multiple units (DMUs) continued to be serviced here.
 From 1970 the depot was used for maintaining permanent way plant and most DMU work was transferred to Bath Road.

 Half of the shed was extended 15 m in 2006 to give two roads long enough to accommodate three-car 23 m DMUs to be maintained (in 1959 DMU cars were only 20 m long).

 Philips Marsh HST depot

 A site north of the Avoiding Line was used for the construction of a new maintenance shed 250 m west of Marsh Junction depot.
 This opened in 1976 and had three roads, each capable of holding an entire InterCity 125 (or HST) trainset under cover.
 Open air sidings were available opposite the site of the old steam shed.

-In 2006 First Great Western created a new maintenance shed adjacent to the HST sheds, and upgrading other site facilities, at a cost of £8million.
+The site was used for the maintenance of their InterCity 125 trains which operated between London Paddington, Bristol and South Wales.
+Both Class 43 power cars and Mark 3 coaching stock were serviced here.
+It was also used to maintain their fleet of British Rail Class 150 Sprinter DMUs which had previously been maintained (for the Wessex Trains franchise) at Cardiff Canton.
+In 2006, First Great Western created a new maintenance shed adjacent to the HST sheds, and upgrading other site facilities, at a cost of £8million.

+The Intercity Express Programme to replace HSTs on express routes saw construction of the Stoke Gifford depot in 2016 to maintain the new fleet, and maintenance of intercity trains at St Philip's Marsh ceased in 2019.
+While shortened HST sets remained in service on regional routes for several more years, these were maintained at the Laira depot in Plymouth.